jeremywho/jeremywho.com-old/content/post/gowget-golang-wget-clone.md

 View the code here: https://github.com/jeremywho/gowget

-Ok, its not a full clone of wget.
-But it lets you download a file and save the output!
+Ok, its not a full clone of wget, but it does let you download a file and save the output!

 ### Command line progress indicator

 Let's start with the progress indicator:

     func printProgress(curr, total float64) {